You are $75 away from free shipping

 Sorry, you must log in to save an item.

 We’ll be the first ones to say that cleaning can be a bit of a drag.
-From cleaning your makeup brushes to cleaning your sheets, it seems as though there’s a never-ending cleaning to-do list.
-One thing you may have forgotten to add to your cleaning checklist?
-Your hair brush!
-Think you don’t need to know how to clean hair brushes?
-Think again!
-Below, we’re sharing everything you need to know about how to clean a hairbrush (and even how to clean a comb) so you can keep this hairstyling necessity squeaky clean.
+From cleaning your makeup brushes to cleaning your sheets, it seems as though there’s a never-ending list of things that need to be sudsed up and scrubbed down.
+However, there’s one thing you may have forgotten to add to your cleaning checklist—your hairbrush!
+If you’ve been going about life not knowing how to clean a hairbrush—or thinking it’s unnecessary—that needs to change.
+While adding one more thing to your to-do list may not be the goal, you’ll be grateful once you learn the benefits.
+Below, we’re sharing everything you need to know about how to clean a hairbrush (and even how to clean a comb), starting with why keeping this hair-styling necessity squeaky clean is worth your while.

-You may be wondering why you should clean your brush in the first place.
-Think about it: You use your hair brush on the daily, distributing your hair’s natural oils as well as any hair styling product you may be using throughout your mane.
+Have you ever wondered why your hairbrush catches lint?
+Think about it: You use your hairbrush on the daily, distributing your hair’s natural oils, as well as any hair-styling product you may have put on your hair.
 Over time, these oils and products build up on your brush.
-Not only that, but strands of hair that naturally fall out and dead skin cells build up, too.
+Not only that, but strands of hair that naturally fall out and dead skin cells accumulate, too.
+Even bits of dust and other environmental debris can end up on your strands—and on your brush when you comb it through your mane.
 This buildup may affect how well your brush works, not to mention it’ll end up dirtying your strands.
+If your strands have been looking greasy as of late, it could be that your brush is transferring buildup to them.

 Once you’ve removed all excess hair from the brush, you’ll want to make a cleaning mixture.
 When it comes to giving your brush a thorough washing, your best bet is to create a concoction of shampoo and water.
 You can throw a bit of baking soda into the mix as well.
 Stir up your creation in a cup when you’re ready to clean.